HunterGhost27/Stats-Configurator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[REQUEST]: "
+title: "[FEATURE]: "
-labels: 'enhancement'
+labels: "enhancement"
 assignees: Shresht7
 ---

-**Please describe your idea and how it will add to the mod's experience** A clear and concise description of what the idea is and what you want to achieve with it.
+**Please describe your idea and how it will add to the project's experience** A clear and concise description of what the idea is and what you want to achieve with it.

 **Describe alternatives you've considered**